OsioLabs/emphandbook/03benefits/README.md

 **[Insurance](https://github.com/LullabotEducation/emphandbook/blob/master/03benefits/03insurance.md)**

-We provide medical, dental, and vision coverage in the US, and will arrange for equivalent coverage in other countries as needed.
-We also pay for $50,000 life insurance coverage, and you may elect to take more.
-Our disability plan goes into effect if you are unfit for work for more than 2 weeks and will cover 60% of your salary.
+We provide medical, dental, and vision coverage in the U.S. for full-time employees, and will arrange for equivalent coverage in other countries as needed.
+We also pay for up to $50,000 life insurance coverage for all employees, and you may elect to take more.
+Our full-time disability plan goes into effect if you are unfit for work for more than 2 weeks and will cover 60% of your salary.
+We also pay for part-time employee personal disability plans.

 **[Retirement](https://github.com/LullabotEducation/emphandbook/blob/master/03benefits/04retirement.md)**